miketweaver/uvucsc-rvb/nmap.md

 ## Step 3 - Zenmap

 OK.
 This is great.
 We've got 13 hosts with OS Types.
 It's been kind of hard to keep track of them though.
-We created that text file earlier, but text sometimes isn't the prettiest to work with.
+We created that text file earlier, but text isn't the prettiest to work with.
 That's where ZenMap comes in.
 It's a GUI for nmap.

 Open up your applications:

 ![Image of Applications Menu](images/show-apps.png)

 Select `Zenmap (as root)`.

+Let's re-create our ping scan with Zenmap.
+- Enter `10.0.0.3-255` in the `Targets`
+- Under `Profile` select `Ping Scan`
+- In the `Command` section, make sure it matches our previous ping scan command.
+- Hit the `Scan` Button.